-Get great deals on holiday gifts without breaking the bank with these tips from our partners at Consumers' Checkbook.
+Give great gifts this holiday season without breaking the bank with these tips from our partners at Consumers' Checkbook.

-For many people, winter is not just the season of giving, it's also the season of shopping.
+For many people, the season of shopping has arrived.
 Some look forward to this annual tradition while others grumble at the very thought of scouring the internet or trekking to a mall or big box store to find the perfect gift — or any gift.
 Whether shopping brings you joy or pain, here is a roundup of our top tips for saving money and avoiding hassles this holiday season.

 Consumers' Checkbook's researchers spent 33 weeks tracking sale prices at 25 major retailers and found that stores' sales and discounts often aren't really deals at all.
 Retailers advertised sale prices and discounts that never end.

-Even if a retailer promises savings of 60% or more, it could be a marketing gimmick, not a genuine discount -- and likely not the lowest available price.
-Before buying, shop around to make sure you're not overpaying.
+Even if a retailer promises savings of 60% or more, it could be a marketing gimmick, not a genuine discount — and likely not the lowest available price.
+Try to leave yourself time to shop around so you can make sure you're not overpaying.

-There are dozens of smartphone apps and websites that can help you shop for the lowest prices quickly, including Honey, PriceGrabber, ShopSavvy, and Yahoo!
-Shopping.
+There are dozens of smartphone apps and websites that can help you shop for the lowest prices quickly, including PayPal Honey, PriceGrabber, ShopSavvy and Yahoo Shopping.
 Amazon's price-checking tool is integrated into its mobile app.
 CamelCamelCamel, which tracks price histories of items sold by Amazon for the past year, is also helpful with identifying how low an item's price might go on that site.

 When making purchases online, you'll often see spaces where you can enter a promotion or coupon code.
 These spaces may as well be labeled, "Hey!
 Here's free money!"
 Do an internet search for discount codes for the site (for example, search for "Lands' End discount code").
 There are several websites that try to track these deals.
 Check out CouponCabin, RetailMeNot, and SlickDeals.

 Sometimes you'll only find expired deals or false leads, but the few minutes of effort is worth the potential savings.
-Consumers' Checkbook found codes to cut 40% off a photo order from Shutterfly, $20 off a $100 Foot Locker buy and 40% off at Gap.
-You rarely need to shell out for shipping because there are so many codes that offer that for free.
+Consumers' Checkbook recently used codes to score a 35% discount at Old Navy, saved 40% on a photo order from Shutterfly, and locked in 25% off sheets and towels at Brooklinen.
 And many sites will let you stack coupons for even greater savings or free shipping.

 Many online retailers pay referral commissions to businesses that send them customers.
 Online shopping portals, including BeFrugal, CouponCabin, Rakuten, and MrRebates give their customers a cut of those funds (anywhere from 1% to 40% of the shopper's total purchase amount).
-Adidas was recently offering 15% cash back via Rakuten; Nike was offering 10%.
+For example, Checkbook recently found 12% cash-back at Adidas and 8% cash-back at Banana Republic.
 Especially when combined with the store's coupons, that extra money can make a significant difference in your total spending.

 You must click through to the retailer's website via the portal's website (or install the portal's browser extension, which most of them offer, to connect automatically).
 Most portals let you simplify things — and remind you of available rebates — with the extensions and mobile apps that tell you when there's cash back available as you visit websites.